-Product Review: Hyper Edge Gem Faceting Laps
+Product Review: Hyper-Edge Gem Faceting Laps

 Please don’t take me for someone that skips laps.
-I am a dedicated sequential lap facetor.
-I believe that if you triple-step your grits (i.e. go from a 260 to a 1,200 lap), you are going to pay for it one way or another.
-I never understood the folks that say they can go from a seemingly rough grit to a polish, unless maybe the stones are exceedingly small.
+I’m a dedicated sequential lap faceter.
+If you triple step your grits (like going from a 260 to a 1,200 lap), you’ll pay for it one way or another.
+I’ve never understood the folks who say they can go from a rough grit to a polish.
+Maybe the stones they’re cutting are exceedingly small.
 I like to cut big sculptural stones, which take time and no lap skipping.

 The worn-out 1,200 lap acted like a cross between the 1,200 and 3,000.
 Unfortunately, such a worn-out plated lap eventually becomes totally void of diamond grit.
 A sintered metal lap, on the other hand, never really wears out, because you pay three times the money for it not to wear out.